weblement/collections/docs/Collection.md

 ```php
 public abstract void contains($elements, $strict = false)
 ```
-> Removes all elements from the collection.
+> Checks if an element is present in the collection

 |            |         |                                                                                                                  |
 |------------|---------|------------------------------------------------------------------------------------------------------------------|